Training tools for developing great people skills.

 - If you’re using webcams, participants can announce and respond to the statements verbally.

 - If you’re not using webcams, have them type their statements in the chat feature.

 - Continue until every person has shared!

-The Abstract Analysis icebreaker is a great way to reveal the way your participants think and who thinks similarly.
+The Abstract Analysis icebreaker is a great way to reveal the ways your participants think and who think similarly.
 Here’s how to get started: